 ethos

 Community Classroom brings together speakers, doers, makers and shakers to exchange knowledge and experience on topics of sustainable living.
-The project was founded in the early 2000s by a group of friends looking for ways to increase resilience in the community in the face of climate change impacts and economic downturn.
-This focus is just as important today as it was then, and that is why we continue to provided talks and workshops to help reduce living costs, adapt to a changing climate, navigate environmental concerns, and increase community resilience.
+The project was founded in the early 2000s by a group of friends looking for ways to increase resilience in the community in response to climate change impacts and economic downturns.
+This focus is just as important today as it was then, and that is why we continue to keep the project alive helping people to reduce living costs, adapt to a changing climate, navigate environmental concerns, and increase community resilience.

-Workshops, classes, and talks happen in Oamaru and Dunedin throughout the year.
+Workshops, classes, and talks happen in Oamaru throughout the year.

 Event Organiser.